kgordonnew/team-project1/README.md

-# Jimmy (Minqiu Yu)'s branch for his work on the project (Specifically the Billboard Top 100 data for 2014)
+# Kimberly's branch for his work on the project 2013 and all other files for the team project